halberio/halber-react-kit/README.md

 a ready to use starter kit with authentication based on token.

+**NB:**
+Do not forget to rename the .env.example file to .env and put there your REST API url

 ## **Packages installed** and ready to use:

 - Ant design